 - Students will complete an original research project that will demonstrate the capacity to utilize appropriate methods in addressing major public policy and administration issues.

-- Students will be able to conduct original and scholarly research on public policy issues.
+- Students will be able to conduct and defend original and scholarly research on public policy issues.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs